 (Ephesians 3: 16-18, Matthew 4: 1-11, John 1:12)

 There was a time in my Christian walk, I believed I was separated from God’s salvation and love.
 I had fallen into the condemnation of the devil because of pride and with that pride in ignorance blasphemed the Son of God.
 (1 Timothy 3: 5-6, 1 Timothy 1:20) I did not know I had fallen into the snare of the devil until I experienced his accusations day and night.
 Prior to this, I knew things were not right in my relationship with the Lord, so I asked Him to do what was necessary to bring me back walking in love.
 I felt hopeless and did not think I could ever be forgiven because I did not understand the atonement of Jesus Christ.
 His atonement covered all my sins the moment I placed my faith in His blood sacrifice and resurrection.
 I did not know that even though I had committed those sins Christ’s blood was powerful enough to cleanse me of all of it.
 In fact, He had already paid the price and I was already forgiven.
-All I needed to do was to acknowledge His forgiveness and believe it.
+All I needed to do was to acknowledge His forgiveness and believe it and all the times of His faithfulness in the past.
 Little by little He began to rebuild on the sure foundation of my faith and as He sifted out everything not of Him, only my faith in His work on the cross remained.
+1 Corinthians 3:15

 The accuser continued to point out my past sins and convinced me I had forever severed my relationship with the Lord.
 But the Word of God says, otherwise: